esa-esdl/esdl-core/doc/esdc_access.rst

 In addition they provide the ESDC Python and Julia APIs comprising the Data Access API and the Data Analytics Toolkit.

-The E-Laboratory provides some example notebooks in the shared `ESDC community repository`_.
+The E-Laboratory provides some example notebooks in the shared `ESDL community repository`_.

 The E-Laboratory is based on the JupyterHub_ platform and currently comprises three 16-core computers running in a Cloud environment.